-12. Invoicing and Payment -- Invoicing and payment terms for services associated with this agreement shall be consistent with applicable Substantive Rules of the Commission.
+12. Invoicing and Payment -- Invoicing and payment terms for services associated with this agreement must be consistent with applicable Substantive Rules of the Commission.

 13. Disclosure of Information to End-Use Customer -- If Customer is not the end-use customer, Company is hereby authorized to provide any information requested by the end-use customer concerning the Facility.